dmwm/cms-htcondor-es/README.md

 Generic attributes:
 - `RecordTime`: When the job exited the queue or when the JSON document was last updated, whichever came first.
 Use this field for time-based queries.
+- `BenchmarkJobDB12`: An estimate of the per-core performance of the machine the job last ran on, based on the `DB12` benchmark.
+Higher is better.
 - `CoreHr`: The number of core-hours utilized by the job.
 If the job lasted for 24 hours and utilized 4 cores, the value of `CoreHr` will be 96.
+This includes all runs of the job, including any time spent on preempted instance.
 - `CpuTimeHr`: The amount of CPU time (sum of user and system) attributed to the job, in hours.
+- `CommittedCoreHr`: The core-hours only for the last run of the job (excluding preempted attempts).
 - `QueueHrs`: Number of hours the job spent in queue before last run.
 - `WallClockHr`: Number of hours the job spent running.
 This is invariant of the number of cores; most users will prefer `CoreHr` instead.